 This species is known from the type locality, the Uluguru Mountains, with additional records in the Nguru, Udzungwa and Mahenge Mountains in eastern Tanzania (S. Loader pers. comm.
 June 2012).
 It is a montane species with different elevational ranges across each mountain [i.e. Nguru (1,800 m asl), Mahenge (1,050-1,500 m asl), and Udzungwa (1,120 m asl); in the Ulugurus, the elevations vary from about 900-2,300 m asl; S. Loader pers. comm.
 June 2012].
 It is unlikely to extend much further than its currently understood range (S. Loader pers. comm.
 June 2012).
 It is considered to occur in four threat-defined locations (S. Loader pers. comm.
 June 2012).
+Taking range as a proxy for extent of occurrence (EOO), this is estimated to be 903 km2.

 Habitat and Ecology